Shayla Wright advises clients on business and complex commercial litigation, sports and entertainment law, and eminent domain and condemnation.

 Shayla received her law degree from the University of Georgia, where she was a member of the Georgia Association of Black Women Attorneys (GABWA).
 She received her bachelor's degree from Georgia Tech.
-She was senior captain of Georgia Tech's women's basketball team, president of the Student-Athlete Advisory Board, a voting member of the Georgia Tech Athletic Association's board of trustees, and a Division 1 student athlete representative for the NCAA Women's Basketball Issues Committee.
+In addition to serving as captain of the basketball team, she was president of the Student-Athlete Advisory Board, a voting member of the Georgia Tech Athletic Association's board of trustees, and one of two Division I student-athletes selected to serve as a representative for the NCAA Women's Basketball Issues Committee.

 Shayla is a Jacksonville, Florida, native.
 Outside of work, she enjoys coaching girls basketball, running on her Peloton Tread, and spending time with her husband and daughter.